peterberkenbosch/sensible_rails_starter/docs/sensibles/tasks.md

 ## Ideas for Docs

-Some form of in-app docs space.
+In-app docs space.

 - Docs for the usage of this template
 - Docs in directories explaining stuff & links to good resources
 - Docs where the dev(s) can add their stuff

-> Maybe there's a neat lib that can be used
+> Maybe there's a neat lib for this

 ---